ethanstrominger/calendargroup/docs/agenda.md

 - Start reviewing this doc within 5 min. of session start time and coding within 10-15 min.
   - Prefer to start with a coding task and get through red-green-refactor (full cycle)
   - Arrange times to talk about outside projects, etc. (e.g., Reach for Help)
-  - Be prepared to time how much time we're coding & try to increase
+  - Be prepared to time how much time we're coding & try to increase - record real (red-green-refactor) coding
+  - Avoid research (non-TDD work) until after the break (to make sure we do full-cycle TDD asap)

 TDD Cycles: